awslabs/aws-amplify-identity-broker/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

-## Ideas for contributions

-You can find on [this page](https://github.com/awslabs/aws-amplify-identity-broker/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) ideas for PR.
-The label __help wanted__ indicates that we are looking for contribution on this.
-The label __good first issue__ will highlight the one that are not too complex.

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.